 In step 2, we calculated the depreciation fee of $354.17.
 The financing fees of $61.67 were calculated in step 3.
 The sales tax is assumed to be 7%.
 We can now plug these into the tax formula.

 taxes = $415.84 × 7%

 taxes = $29.11

-Similar to steps 2 and 3, this part of the payment can be lowered due to a lower vehicle price, a higher down payment, or a higher trade-in value.
-If any one of these occur, the depreciation fee, lease fee, and taxes will all be lowered.
+Similar to steps 2 and 3, this part of the payment can be lowered (in most but not all states) due to a lower vehicle price, a higher down payment, or a higher trade-in value.
+If one or more of these occur, the depreciation fee, lease fee, and taxes will all be reduced.

 Step Five: Calculate the Lease Payment